 Identifying and growing our leadership capability is critical to MPI's success.
 We know that organisations with strong leaders perform well.
 Indeed, organisations that invest in developing their leadership capability show time and time again that they perform better and are more prepared for the future than those that don't.

-While not everyone wants to be a leader, we are committed to providing those who do with opportunities to understand their strengths and their development needs through assessment and to providing development opportunities.
+While not everyone wants to be a leader, we're committed to providing people who do with opportunities to understand their strengths and development needs.
+We do this through our leadership assessment process, then use our development programmes to help them become even better leaders.

 To register your interest in any of our veterinarian positions, email your CV and covering letter to MPI, email email@example.com.